unitaryfund/mitiq/docs/source/guide/guide-factories.rst

 To make an example, let us assume that the result of our quantum computation is an expectation value which has a linear dependance on the noise.
-Since our aim to understand the usage of a factory, instead of actually running quantum experiments, we simply simulate an effective classical model which returns the expectation value as a function of the noise level:
+Since our aim to understand the usage of a factory, instead of actually running quantum experiments, we simply simulate an effective classical model which returns the expectation value as a function of the noise scale factor:

 .. code-block:: python

-   def noise_to_expval(noise_level: float) -> float:
+   def noise_to_expval(scale_factor: float) -> float:
       """A simple linear model for the expectation value."""
-      A = 0.5
+      ZERO_NOISE_LIMIT = 0.5
-      B = 0.7
+      NATIVE_NOISE = 0.7
-      return A + B * noise_level
+      return A + NATIVE_NOISE * scale_factor

-In this case the zero noise limit is ``A = 0.5`` and we would like to deduce it by evaluating the function only for values of ``noise_level`` which are larger than or equal to 1.
+In this case the zero noise limit is ``0.5`` and we would like to deduce it by evaluating the function only for values of ``scale_factor`` which are larger than or equal to 1.

-In this example, we plan to measure the expectation value at 3 different noise levels: ``NOISE_LEVELS = [1.0, 2.0, 3.0]``.
+In this example, we plan to measure the expectation value at 3 different noise scale
+factors: ``SCALE_FACTORS = [1.0, 2.0, 3.0]``.

 To get the zero-noise limit, we are going to use a ``LinearFactory`` object, run it until convergence (in this case until 3 expectation values are measured and saved) and eventually perform the zero noise extrapolation.